atharvasrivastava0309/To-Do-List/README.md

-# React To-Do List 📝
+# 📝 React To-Do List with Local Storage Integration

-A feature-rich, responsive to-do list application built with React that helps you manage your daily tasks efficiently.
-Features a beautiful background image, persistent local storage, and intuitive task management with real-time editing capabilities.
+- A feature-rich, responsive To-Do List application built with React that helps you manage daily tasks efficiently.
+This project emphasizes persistent task management using the browser's Local Storage, ensuring your tasks are saved across sessions without the need for a backend.
+- It features a modern UI with background imagery, inline editing, and intuitive user interactions for a seamless task-tracking experience.

 ## ✨ Features